 Use with caution.
 The larger the amount you use, the stronger the effects and the less predictable the outcome.
+Use small amounts to test the strength and purity.
 Remember it's an anaesthetic, if you hurt yourself you may not feel any pain.

 Injecting is the most risky way of using Ketamine.
 If you choose to inject use a clean needle and syringe every time and never share any equipment!
+Snorting Ketamine and sharing equipment will also increase your risk of contracting blood borne viruses.

+Do not mix Ketamine with other substances.
 Mixing Ketamine with depressant drugs like alcohol can seriously slow your breathing and heart rate.
 Being drunk and out of it on Ketamine is a very risky combination.